 Notes

-Tips for Baking with Beer:
+Expert Tips for Baking with Beer:

 It's best to use full-fat dairy when baking with beer.
-Beer can curdle lower-fat ingredients, due to the acidity.
+Beer can curdle lower-fat ingredients due to the acidity.

 Ideally, beer desserts are best served when they are freshly baked (if possible).
 The flavor of beer changes over time.
-If this is not possible, I suggest freezing this cake, and then serving it right after it's defrosted.
-I tested this and it worked perfectly!
+If this is not possible, I suggest freezing this cake and then serving it right after it's defrosted.
+I tested this, and it worked perfectly.

 Storage:Store this cake in an airtight container at room temperature for up to 4 days.
 If you're just storing it overnight, it can be covered in plastic wrap.It can be frozen (frosted) for up to 3 months in an airtight container.Note: If you make a layer cake you will need all the frosting, but if you make a 9X13 you likely won't.
 You can freeze any leftover frosting for up to 3 months in an airtight container.
 You can also freeze the frosted cake.Â